omar-moustafa-code/Smart-Sort-Waste-Classification/README.md

-# SmartSort: Multi-Task Deep Learning System for Automated Waste Classification & Sorting
+# Multi-Task Deep Learning System for Automated Waste Classification & Sorting

 > A data science senior thesis project by **Omar Moustafa**, **Malak Elsayed**, & **Nour Kahky**
 > Department of Mathematics and Actuarial Science, The American University in Cairo